hzeller/cnc-slot/README.md

 directory featuring three symbols to be used for implementing the control board or machine side in the `cnc-slot.lib` file.

-The symbols are all the same size so that it is easy to upgrade without having to re-wire.
+The symbols are all the same size with fixed pin locations so that it is easy to upgrade without having to re-wire in the schematic.

 ![](./img/cnc-slot-comparison.png)

-## Footprints
+### Footprints

 For the card edge, there is a footprint including necessary `Edge.Cuts` layer in the [`cnc-slot.pretty`](./cnc-slot.pretty) directory.